 Mental health law applies equally to everyone in NSW.
 However, the reality is that although the law itself should be applied equally, disadvantage or cultural differences, often leads to the application of mental health law which produces different outcomes for members of different groups in society.
 One example is that people who live in more remote parts of the state have poorer access to services on the ground and that people with better financial resources can often access private mental health care unavailable to others.

 People from disadvantaged backgrounds, especially living with mental health conditions, may experience difficulties accessing mental health services that should be available to them.
-This may be because of access to transport; lack of money; lack of awareness of what services are available; limited reading and writing skills; limited English language skills; physical health and mobility issues; or an absence of easily understood information for people with developmental / intellectual or cognitive The loss or limitation of physical, mental or sensory function on a long-term or permanent basis.
-For people with mental health conditions this would also include a loss of function on an episodic basis, which in many cases leads to long term or permanent impairment and subsequent disablement..
+This may be because of access to transport; lack of money; lack of awareness of what services are available; limited reading and writing skills; limited English language skills; physical health and mobility issues; or an absence of easily understood information for people with developmental / intellectual or Cognitive impairment is defined by the Mental Health and Cognitive Impairment Forensic Provisions Act 2020 (NSW) as an ongoing impairment in adaptive functioning and in comprehension, reasoning, judgement, learning or memory, which has resulted from damage or dysfunction to the brain or mind.
+Cognitive impairment may arise from intellectual disability, dementia, autism or foetal alcohol spectrum disorder..
 Difficulties may also arise because of stereotyping and/or prejudice against members of particular groups of people as well stigma and discrimination about people who experience mental health conditions generally.
 There is also an inequity of services across NSW, particularly in rural and remote areas.

 These potential differences in outcomes have to some extent been recognised by governments and mental health service providers.
 This recognition has led to policy changes and, in some cases, changes to the law.
 The most obvious of these changes is the anti-discrimination law that prohibits discrimination when providing services (including mental health services).